CheshtaFoundation/cheshta-hugo/content/english/contact/_index.md

 ### You can reach us at!
-The training center operates from Monday to Saturday between 10:00 AM and 5:00 PM.
+The training centre operates from Monday to Saturday between 10:00 AM and 5:00 PM.

 * **Phone: +91 532 2256 058**
 * **Mail: info@cheshta.org.in**